kovidgoyal/calibre/manual/function_mode.rst

 The :guilabel:`Search & replace` tool in the editor support a *function mode*.
-In this mode, you can combine regular expressions (see :doc:`regexp`) with arbitrarily powerful python functions to do all sorts of advanced text processing.
+In this mode, you can combine regular expressions (see :doc:`regexp`) with arbitrarily powerful Python functions to do all sorts of advanced text processing.

 In the standard *regexp* mode for search and replace, you specify both a regular expression to search for as well as a template that is used to replace all found matches.
 In function mode, instead of using a fixed template, you specify an arbitrary function, in the
-`python programming language <https://docs.python.org/2.7/>`_.
+`Python programming language <https://docs.python.org/2.7/>`_.
 This allows you to do lots of things that are not possible with simple templates.

 Techniques for using function mode and the syntax will be described by means of